 Never having canned before I headed to the library where I found a canning book that gave me the courage to try.
-To my surprise home canning in small or large quantities can be fun and very worth while.
+To my surprise home canning in small or large quantities can be a fun and very worthwhile.

 I don’t know about you but I feared canning would be an overwhelming, messy and an exhausting task….and it was the first time.
 But I figured out the 3 Basic Steps to Canning Tomatoes…it could be pleasurable and rewarding!

 Methods of canning: